ayushnoori/nd-diff-expr/README.md

 # About
-> In [Noori et al. (2020)](https://doi.org/10.1016/j.nbd.2020.105225), we hypothesized that there is a shared gene expression signature underlying neurodegenerative proteinopathies including Alzheimer’s disease (AD), Lewy body diseases (LBD), and the amyotrophic lateral sclerosis and frontotemporal dementia (ALS-FTD) spectrum.
-To test this hypothesis, we performed a systematic review and meta-analysis of human CNS transcriptomic datasets in the public [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) and [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) repositories.
+> In [Noori et al. (2020)](https://doi.org/10.1016/j.nbd.2020.105225), we performed a systematic review and meta-analysis of human CNS transcriptomic datasets in the public [Gene Expression Omnibus (GEO)](https://www.ncbi.nlm.nih.gov/geo/) and [ArrayExpress](https://www.ebi.ac.uk/arrayexpress/) repositories across Alzheimer's disease (AD), Lewy body diseases (LBD), and the amyotrophic lateral sclerosis and frontotemporal dementia (ALS-FTD) disease spectrum.
 Here, we provide the source code to generate the data quality reports and perform differential expression analyses for these datasets.
 Please see our accompanying publication in *Data In Brief* for additional information.

 <br>

-# Setup
+# Prerequisites
-Install [R](https://www.r-project.org/) to run our code.
+Please install [R](https://www.r-project.org/) to run our code, as well as all requisite packages.
 <br><br>

-# Code Availability
+# Vignette
-Our source code is available via GitHub at [ayushnoori.github.io/nd-diff-expr](https://ayushnoori.github.io/nd-diff-expr/).
+Our vignette is available at [ayushnoori.github.io/nd-diff-expr](https://ayushnoori.github.io/nd-diff-expr/).
 <br><br>

 # Citation